blaix/wren/README.md

 # Wren

-I'm very very slowly trying to build a web development framework with [these goals](https://github.com/blaix/wren/wiki/Goals).
+I was very slowly trying to build a web development framework with [these goals](https://github.com/blaix/wren/wiki/Goals).

-But I can't promise not to abandon this after a deep dive into elixir/phoenix or haskell/yesod.

-Not much to see now, but for an idea of where I'm headed with this, check [the 0.1.0 milestone](https://github.com/blaix/wren/milestones/Version%200.1.0).
+I was using ruby.
+I like ruby.
+But I found myself getting distracted by DSLs and crippled by choice.
+I decided to start over in python.
+I'm calling it [woma](https://github.com/blaix/woma).

+**This project is abandoned.
+Please see [woma](https://github.com/blaix/woma).**